jlonij/disambiguation/README.md

 $ ./models.py -t -m svm
 ```

-This will create a `models/svm.pkl` file that can now be applied to new named entity examples.
+This will create a `models/svm.pkl` file, using the feature set of `features/svm.json`, that can now be applied to new named entity examples.

 Full command line options for training and cross-validation: